Record Albums

 Teddy Wilson - Billie Holiday Label: Columbia 78 rpm album early 1940s Design: Alex Steinweiss (Source: Guity Novins' Chapter 72, Ibid.)

-The introduction of long-playing (LP) records by Columbia Records in 1948 which could play multiple songs on each side continued to be called albums since it was still a collection of music.
+The introduction of long-playing (LP) records by Columbia Records in 1948 which could play multiple songs on each side continued to be called albums (even though they were no longer like their prototype photograph album) since it was still a collection of music.

-The cover art on record albums attracts attention, could be a first impression or provide associations with the music and the record inside the album, the artist(s) and other records of the artist.
+The cover art on record albums can attract attention, can make a first impression to the consumer about the artist/music, or can provide artistic associations with the music and the record inside the album, the artist(s) or other records of the artist.
+At minimum, the album packages the record, gives the record a place to be stored when not being played and provides enough information about what's inside that the consumer can distinguish it from other albums.

 Beatles' LP Album Cover, 1967